stackhpc/ansible-slurm-appliance/ansible/roles/compute_init/README.md

    compute
    ```

-2. Review the compability table below and if necessary, [build an image](../../../docs/image-build.md)
+2. Review the compatibility table below and if necessary, [build an image](../../../docs/image-build.md)
    to add any required functionality, e.g.

    ```hcl